-NPMs are mandated to conduct regular visit to all types of places where persons are deprived of liberty.
-These visits should lead to reports and concrete recommendations to improve the protection of persons deprived of liberty.
+NPMs are mandated to conduct regular visits to all types of places where persons are deprived of liberty.
+These visits should lead to recommendations to improve the protection of persons deprived of liberty.
 NPMs can also make comments on laws and regulations and propose reforms.

-Every year, NPMs have to publish an annual report on their activities and torture prevention issues in their country.
+Every year, NPMs publish an annual report on their activities and torture prevention issues in their country.